DanMolenhouse/DanMolenhouse/README.md

 >
 >The image submitted is a 30-minute exposure of the stars and mountains surrounding Lake McDonald in Glacier National Park made with Fujifilm Pro400H film.

 Thank you for reading!
-Feel free to explore some of the projects I have worked on during my time at Carnegie Mellon!
+Feel free to explore my Github and check out some of the projects I have worked on during my time at Carnegie Mellon.

 <!---
 DanMolenhouse/DanMolenhouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.